KRBYdesign/PortableTimeClock/README.md

 Aside from [Barcode.js](https://github.com/lindell/JsBarcode), and the Node Modules, all code featured in this project is written by myself.

 This project was a great learning experience.
 I've gained an understanding of what an API is used for, and what it is doing "behind the scenes."
-With this understanding, I feel my skill set as a front-end developer has expanded to include a critical component of the industry, and I am more confident in my ability as a programmer.
+With this understanding, my skill set as a front-end developer has expanded to include a critical component of the industry, and I am more confident in my ability as a programmer.

-I also wanted to make sure I took the time to document the project and explain it to anyone who may come across it.
-It also allows me more experience writing clear documentation, and using the Markdown language.
+I also wanted to make sure I took the time to document and explain the project to anyone who may come across it.
+It also allows me more experience writing clear documentation and using the Markdown language.

-I want to give a shout out to Robert Evans, host of the podcast [Behind the Bastards](https://www.iheart.com/podcast/105-behind-the-bastards-29236323/) (the 19th most popular podcast on Apple Podcasts as of the time of writing this), for putting out the 5-part banger, "G. Gordon Liddy, the Fascist Behind Watergate".
-Your tongue and cheek humor got me through the process of learning asynchronous functions.
+I want to give a shout-out to Robert Evans, host of the podcast [Behind the Bastards](https://www.iheart.com/podcast/105-behind-the-bastards-29236323/) (the 19th most popular podcast on Apple Podcasts as of the time of writing this), for putting out the 6-part banger, "G. Gordon Liddy, the Fascist Behind Watergate".
+Your tongue-in-cheek humor got me through the process of learning asynchronous functions.
+Also, while I respect your opinions of baseball, I do not agree with them.